 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where zwieselite typically forms.
+Look in granite pegmatites country, the host setting where zwieselite typically forms.
 If you start seeing triplite, apatite, beryl in float, you are in the right ground.
 Field specimens usually show a massive, granular, rarely as distinct crystals habit, so train your eye for that shape before scanning the outcrop.